Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 - Panel tech: IPS

-If you want to get a monitor from Apple, the Pro Display XDR is your only option at the moment.
+If you want to get a monitor from Apple, the Pro Display XDR is the best option.
 You can choose standard glass or nano-texture glass for the ultimate design experience.

 What I love about this monitor is its amazing 6K Retina display because it shows vivid colors and its brightness level is extremely high in contrast.
 The peak brightness is 1600 nits, which is 4 times higher than typical desktop displays.